SMAPPNYU/smapphowto/requesting_a_collection.md

 " For the within_geobox post filter get me geotagges tweets within this box: [-75.280303, 39.8670041, -74.9557629, 40.1379919]"

 #Collecting Tweets from Specific Users (follow) - For us to start collection we need one thing:

+##Note: We can only collect tweets from about ~ 100 users on a streaming collections.

 ##1.
 We need a list of user ids you would like to follow.